PART 3

 For March’s purpose, the mechanical music is a perfect analogue for the mechanical stupefaction of his sad revelers.
 The poem ends abruptly, explosively, as Burrs shoots Blackie in aimless jealousy and the police burst in to end the party (cf. Fats Waller’s rollicking 1937 send-up of hectic Harlem rent parties in “The Joint Is Jumping,” which concludes with a noisy police raid and Fats squealing mockingly, “Don’t give your right name, no!”).
 The joyless sexual promiscuity, random violence and alcohol-fueled rages are much more characteristic of the 1920s, March insists, than the false picture of wholesome flappers dancing innocent Charlestons.
 The poem is almost as much an anodyne or diatribe against the sanitized College Humor vision of the era as William Faulkner’s grim, sadistic novel Sanctuary (1932), notorious for its episode of rape by corncob but also featuring lynchings, gangland murders, a “jazz funeral” and the gruesome sadism of the gangster Popeye.

 In the 1950s and '60s, a genre of often stagily self-conscious “jazz poetry” grew up as part of the Beat Movement and among associated younger writers.
 Designed specifically for recitation with a modern jazz background, the poems were often cast as social criticism and esthetic rebellion, like Allen Ginsburg’s angst-fueled “Howl” (1956), picaresque romanticism like Jack Kerouac’s Mexico City Blues (1959) or gentle pop surrealism like Lawrence Ferlinghetti’s Coney Island of the Mind (1958).
 All these poets shared an interest in jazz and its milieu, with heavy emphasis on an adolescent, romantic concept of the jazz musician as an alienated outsider who created high art despite the pressures and seductions of bourgeois society.
 The Beat writers followed 1920s traditions of jazz-sounding, jazz-describing poetry but injected a social and political agenda often remote from the experience of most musicians.
 The effete hipster culture of the 1950s fed on bop and cool jazz as symbolic departures from both square society and commercialized popular culture.
 A close observer of African-American music and culture, LeRoi Jones (aka.
-Amari Baraka) began his literary career in the Beat camp, as a neo-surrealist, neo-nihilist cousin of Ginsberg, Kerouac, Corso, et al
+Amari Baraka) began his literary career in the Beat camp, as a neo-surrealist, neo-nihilist cousin of Ginsberg, Kerouac, Corso, et al.

 More recently, jazz in an accurate historical perspective has become a topic for poetry less ideological, less exotic and more normative as a basic part of U.S. culture.
 One recent poet with an interest in the backgrounds of jazz and a verse style adaptable to the subject is Kofi Natambu, whose “Words & Music in America” (see the epigraph to this chapter) describes an ironic-mythic genesis for jazz poetry: